jlparkI/AntPack/README.md

 whether you work in academia or industry, but any software built using AntPack and intended for sale or distribution must also be open-source under the GPL license.
-Therefore if you are currently using e.g. v0.3.8.6 for data analysis, you should feel free to continue to do so under the terms of your existing license.
-Also note that v0.3.8.6 is still available on PyPi and can be installed using:
+Therefore if you are currently using e.g. v0.3.8.6.2 for data analysis, you should feel free to continue to do so under the terms of your existing license.
+Also note that v0.3.8.6.2 (the most recent open source version) is still available on PyPi and can be installed using:
 ```
-pip install antpack==0.3.8.6
+pip install antpack==0.3.8.6.2
 ```
-Please note that v0.3.8.6 contains a bug fix from v0.3.8.5 and should be preferred to v0.3.8.5.
+Please note that v0.3.8.6.2 contains a bug fix from v0.3.8.5 and should be preferred to v0.3.8.5.